 Store-bought fruits and vegetables are often grown far away in places like Mexico or South America.
 This produce needs to be shipped, and that means that it must be picked before it is fully matured so that it will not be over-ripe when it arrives at your local store.
 Research shows that polyphenols content increases as fruits get darker – as most do when they ripen, suggesting that fruits & vegetables that are picked prematurely have lower levels of polyphenols than those ripened on the vine.

 Plants produce higher levels of polyphenols in response to stress.
-In his anti-inflammatory diet book, The Gene Smart Diet, Dr. Chilton writes extensively about the adaptive stress response in humans.
+In the book, The Gene Smart Diet, you can read about the adaptive stress response in humans.
 A related dynamic happens in plants.
 When plants are stressed, they produce greater levels of polyphenols to protect themselves.
 However, the goal of commercial agriculture is to grow plants efficiently, which means the plants are rarely stressed.
 Local produce may contain greater levels of polyphenols, because local growers may not be able to grow plants in such low-stress environments.

 Finding Anti-Inflammatory Foods at Your Farmer’s Market